-I wouldn’t class myself as a travel blogger.
-I sit at my dining room table and write about my holidays, experiences abroad and weekend getaways – not to mention a few Glasgow days out guides and restaurant reviews.
-It’s my life and unique to me.
+Everyone has their own story to tell, it’s what makes you unique.
 Not many people can say they have been abandoned in a Cambodian Crocodile Farm or stuck at the Malaysian Border but I have and that’s what makes me different from other bloggers out there.

-1. Look through old photos for inspiration.
+Travel Blog Idea #1: Look through old photos for inspiration

 You might be like me and had a lot of adventures abroad to amazing places a few years ago when you had the Motorola Razr flip phone and your mum had a winding disposable camera from Boots.
-But that’s ok.
+But that is ok.
 I still want to hear all about your holiday, as do your readers.
 They love you and your blog, so why wouldn’t they love this post?

 Right, say you went your annual holiday but you’ve already wrote about all your daily activities from start to finish, what else is there to write about?
 Don’t tell us, show us!
 If you’ve a collection of awesome photos just wasting away on your memory card, show us them in a photo diary post!
 These can even be titled in any way that suits your photos (1 week in Italy / The colours of Amsterdam / Exploring Cornwall).
 Minimal text, maximum photography.
-Here’s my example of Ibiza’s Old Town.

 A travel diary idea is to use one experience and draw out as much helpful content as you can from it.
 When I go away, I want to squeeze as much content out of it as possible.
 Write about every meal you had and tag them as restaurant reviews, review your hotel and its facilities/location, write a Top 5 Things To Do post and include all the activities you did during your holiday, write about a funny/scary/ first time experience or even just a running commentary of your trip from start to finish over a couple of posts.

 This is an easy one.
 Simply pick out a photo that you love from your collection of pics and tell your readers a story about that particular moment.
 Where were you?
 Smells?
 Food you ate?
 Why is that image particularly interesting?

 Travelling to you might mean lying on a beach in Majorca, but to some it might mean visiting your city.
 This can be anything from transport review, things to do/see, favourite places to see; and the best part is it is right on your door step.
 You could even spend an afternoon taking relevant photographs, even with your iPhone.
 I live in Glasgow and can easily travel to Edinburgh via bus or train.
 I work in Glasgow City Centre, so it’s hard to imagine it as a travel destination for others, but it is!
 Don’t underestimate your little town or village!